davidspiv/orbitalMechanics/README.md

 ## Purpose ##
-Calculate the position of a planet within our solar system at a given point in time.
-Display it's distance away from earth.
+Calculate the distance between the planets and earth given a specified datetime.

 ## Definitions ##
+Astronomical units (AU)
+: the mean distance between the Earth and the Sun

 Orbital Elements
-: the information needed to define a position of a planet in orbit.
-These parameters specify the angle of orbit in three dimensions and the position of the planet along that orbit.
-Measurements are relative to the J2000 epoch (Jan 1, 2000) and/or to the plane of the ecliptic (the imaginary plane containing the Earth's orbit around the Sun) where specified.
+: parameters that specify the angle of orbit in three dimensions and the position of the planet along that orbit (planets.json)

+J2000 Epoch
+: Jan 1, 2000.
+The moment in time the orbital elements were measured

+Plane of the ecliptic
+: the imaginary plane containing Earth's path around the Sun

-Semi-major Axis
+Semi-major axis
-: [units: AU] half of the length of the long axis of the ellipse (where AU is an astronomical unit, the mean distance between the Earth and the Sun)
+: [units: AU] half the length of the long axis of the ellipse.
+Worded another way, the largest radius that exists in the satellite's orbit

 Eccentricity
 : [units: N/A] ratio between the focal distance (which is relative to J2000) and the semi-major axis

-Orbital Inclination
+Orbital inclination
 : [units: degrees] The tilt of the planet's orbit around the sun relative to plane of the ecliptic

-Longitude of the Ascending Node
+Longitude of the ascending node
 : [units: degrees] angular position on plane of the ecliptic relative to J2000

-Longitude of Perihelion
+Longitude of perihelion
 : [units: degrees] the point in orbit closest to sun relative to the plane of the ecliptic.
-All three anomalies (calculated later on) are zero when the planet is in perihelion.
-The longitude of the ascending node subtracted from this angle is known as the argument of the periapsis
+All three anomalies (calculated later on) are zero when the planet is at perihelion.

+Argument of the periapsis
+: The longitude of the ascending node subtracted from the longitude of perihelion

-Mean Anomaly
+Mean anomaly
 : [units: degrees] the fraction of the period that has elapsed since the planet passed through the perihelion relative to J2000

 Period
-: [units: days] refers to the time around the sun
+: [units: days] the time it takes for the planet to travel around the sun

 ## Visualization in 2D ##
 ![Visualization in 2D](https://cdn.britannica.com/25/5725-050-E66883FF/Anomaly-A-aphelion-B-perihelion-anomaly-orbit-C-centre-E-eccentric.jpg)